 Project Overview and Purpose

-The project is in the early stages of the planning and development process, and will follow a phased approach for both the public outreach and the development of the preliminary designs:
+The project is in the early stages of the planning and development process, and follows a phased approach for both the public outreach and the development of the preliminary designs.

 The public can also submit its feedback by using this comment form and mailing it to: